-- (a) An employee, other than a bulk sugar terminals employee, required to work on a rostered day off or overtime commencing on Saturday will be paid at 150% of the minimum hourly rate for the first three hours and 200% of the minimum hourly rate after that for a minimum of three hours... - (b) All work done An employee required to work overtime commencing on a Sunday must be paid at 200% of the minimum hourly rate with a minimum of three hours' work or payment provided the employee is available for work for three hours.
+- (a) An employee required to work on a rostered day off or overtime commencing on Saturday will be paid at 150% of the minimum hourly rate for the first three hours and 200% of the minimum hourly rate after that for a minimum of three hours. - (b) An employee required to work overtime commencing on a Sunday must be paid at 200% of the minimum hourly rate with a minimum of three hours' work or payment provided the employee is available for work for three hours.